Search

 Kilgore College is committed to providing reasonable accommodations to persons with disabilities and fulfilling obligations under State and Federal law.
 This policy governs the use of service animals on campus by persons with disabilities.
 Persons with disabilities may be accompanied by working service animals on the campus of Kilgore College consistent with the provisions of this Policy.

-View Policy PDF
+View Service Animal Policy

 Resources for kc faculty